JoseBlanca/uv_seminar/README.md

 ### Incompatible library versions

-Virtual environments allow you to create isolated environments that use different versions of libraries or Python itself.
+[Virtual environments](https://docs.python.org/3/glossary.html#term-virtual-environment) allow you to create isolated environments that might use different versions of libraries or, even, of `python` itself.
 Python libraries often add incompatible changes between versions, for instance, they might first deprecate and then remove some features.

 Let's try to run the `legacy_emoji.py` script: